The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 European Studies consists of two years of full-time study in Hong Kong, a third year spent in Europe, followed by a fourth year in Hong Kong.
 The third year is designed as an integral part of the overall programme.
 It consists of academic study at a European university and possibly a placement with European companies/institutions.
 Students should benefit from on-the-spot academic training and linguistic immersion, and where possible, first-hand experience of work in a European environment.
 While the year spent overseas is organised by the University, students need to cover their own private living expenses.

-The Programme will consider grade B or above in Other Language subjects as unspecified elective subject.
+The Programme will consider Other Language subjects at Grade B or above as an unspecified elective subject.

 A=5**, B=5*, C=5, D=4, E=3